AbdouSadou/AbdouSadou/README.md

 ### Welcome to my github profile
 Hello there!
-The goal of my profile is just to share some of my work on Dashboards, GUIs and data analysis tools, mainly using Python.
+The goal of my profile is just to share some of my projects that interest me on dashboards, data analysis and machine learning tools, mainly using Python.
-I have been passionate about programming since a relatively young age and got into C, C++ and Java when I was studying at the University.
+I have been passionate about programming since a relatively young age and got into C, C++ and Java when I was studying.
 As of today, I am working in data analysis, with Python being my goto language just for the sake of its simplicity and the multitude of useful modules and libraries.
-Despite being labelled as a "slow" language, I believe many applications in this field (data analysis) do not require such a high degree of efficiency and should do just fine, especially with high performing machines readily available for so many people worldwide.
+Despite being labelled as a "slow" language, I believe many applications in this field do not require such a high degree of efficiency and should do just fine, especially with high performing machines readily available for so many people worldwide.
 <br>
 <br>
 The very first tutorial I followed to get on board with Python was the "Automate the Boring Stuff with Python" by Al Sweigart, that I cannot recommend enough, check the free book [here](https://automatetheboringstuff.com/).
 The video course was free on Udemy (check if it still is [here](https://www.udemy.com/course/automate/)) at that time, so I just dove into in and was just facinated by the endless possibilities.